openstack/diskimage-builder/diskimage_builder/elements/epel/README.rst

 This element installs the Extra Packages for Enterprise Linux (EPEL) repository GPG key as well as configuration for yum.

-Note this element only works with platforms that have EPEL support such as CentOS and RHEL
+Note this element is only useful with platforms that have EPEL support such as CentOS and RHEL

 DIB_EPEL_MIRROR: